Server Logs – what they are, how and where you can view them

 How do I enable or disable server logging?

 In order to perform this operation, you need to go into the administrative panel of your hoster.
-As a rule, in the main menu there is a section “Log”, or “Logs”, where you can enable or disable the recording of data on access granted, errors, etc.
+As a rule, in the main menu, there are a section “Log” or “Logs,” where you can enable or disable the recording of data on access granted, errors, etc.